Institute of Mathematics and its Applications: Branches

+The institute’s headquarters are located in Southend-on-Sea, Essex.

 Early Career Mathematicians Group

 The Early Career Mathematicians Group of the IMA hold a series of conferences for mathematicians in the first 15 years of their career among other activities.

 Social networking

-As well as all the conferences, meetings and group activities that are held across the country the IMA operates groups on Facebook and LinkedIn, and has a Twitter feed.
+As well as all the conferences, meetings and group activities that are held across the country the IMA operates groups on Facebook and LinkedIn, a YouTube channel and Instagram, Threads and X feeds.

 Interaction with other bodies

 Along with the London Mathematical Society, the Royal Statistical Society, the Edinburgh Mathematical Society and the Operational Research Society, forms the Council for the Mathematical Sciences.
 The IMA is a member of the Joint Mathematical Council (JMC) and informs the deliberations of the Advisory Committee on Mathematics Education (ACME).